ansible/awx/docs/docsite/rst/administration/containers_instance_groups.rst

 .. |Instance Group example| image:: ../common/images/instance-groups-scenarios.png

 Arranging resources in this way offers a lot of flexibility.
-Also, you can create instance groups with only one instance, thus allowing you to direct work towards a very specific Host in the controller cluster.
+Also, you can create instance groups with only one instance, thus allowing you to direct work towards a very specific Host in the AWX cluster.

 .. _ag_instancegrp_cpacity: